 Also bring along a bottle of water and some snacks, it’s a lot harder to learn and enjoy yourself with a rumbling tummy…

-If you have any species needs, please let Coastcare know when booking your spot on the activity and we will do our best to try and assist you!
+If you have a disability, please let us know when booking your spot on the activity and we will do our best to try and assist you.
+Alternatively, phone Coastcare to discuss your requirements and we can work together to find the most suitable activities.

 Then joining one of the many Coastcare groups dotted all along the Victorian coastline might just be the thing for you!!!